BCRegMed 2019 Asset Map

 What is BCREGMED?
 The BC Regenerative Medicine Initative is a UBC-funded research excellence cluster established in 2017 by Dr. Fabio Rossi.
 Launched as a way to unite members of the regenerative medicine community, our goal is to position Regenerative Medicine as an exemplar life science sector that Canada can lead in, and that can prototype government recommendations fo innovative cluster growth (i.e., training, scaling, local procurement, etc.).

-By participating in this survey, you are helping us improve current activities and determine new directions for the program and/or programs that need to be developed, but you are providing material with which we can leverage the government to improve regenerative medicine funding in BC.
+By participating in this survey, you are not only helping us improve current activities and determine new directions for the program and/or programs that need to be developed, but you are providing material with which we can leverage the government to improve regenerative medicine funding in BC.

 Required questions are indicated with an asterisk

 If you have any questions, please email firstname.lastname@example.org